benjaoholeguy/PIZZA-DELIVERY-API/README.md

 ##### POST

 - Register a new json order in orders folder.
 Make the payment connecting with Stripe API.
 Delete json cart from carts folder after the payment.
+Send an email with the order's amount and id.
 - Required: (in JSON payload) {string}`orderId`, {string}`email`
 - Return: Order object. {string}`orderId`, {string}`paymentId`, {numeric}`amount`, {string}`userEmail`, {Date}`date`
 - Requires Token: Yes